-- 8.4 Question: What documentation is required in the application for the authorisation of a clinical trial relating to compliance with good manufacturing practice (GMP) for an investigational medicinal product. - 389.
-Answer: The documentation required to show compliance with GMP is outlined in Annex 1 section F of the Clinical Trials Regulation: - For products authorised in the EU (even if not manufactured in the EU) no documentation is required. - For products that are not authorised in the EU and do not have a marketing authorisation from a third country that is party to ICH, and are not manufactured in the EU, an authorisation referred to in article 61(1) and a QP declaration of GMP equivalence is required.
-In the latter case, if a Mutual recognition Agreement (MRA) is in place with the particular country, the latter declaration is not required if the MRA provides for this equivalence already. - In all other cases, an authorisation according to article 61 of the Clinical trial Regulation) is required.
+- 8.4 Question: What documentation is required in the application for the authorisation of a clinical trial relating to compliance with good manufacturing practice (GMP) for an investigational medicinal product. - 404.
+Answer: The documentation required to show compliance of the IMP and AxMP with GMP is outlined in Chapter IX and Annex 1 section F of the Clinical Trials Regulation: - For IMPs authorised in the EU (even if not manufactured in the EU) no documentation is required. - For IMPSs that are not authorised in the EU and do not have a marketing authorisation from a third country that is party to ICH, and are not manufactured in the EU, an authorisation referred to in article 61(1) and a QP declaration of GMP equivalence is required.
+In the latter case, if a Mutual recognition Agreement (MRA) covering also clinical trials is in place with the particular country, the latter declaration is not required if the MRA provides for GMP equivalence already. - In all other cases, an authorisation according to article 61 of the Clinical trial Regulation) is required.